Fertilitopes: Acknowledgments

 \section{Acknowledgments}

 The author thanks Akiyoshi Tsuchiya for a helpful conversation about integral polytopes.
+He also thanks Vincent Pilaud for pointing out the facts about $f$-vectors and $h$-vectors discussed in Section~\ref{Subsec:BinaryNestohedra} and for giving several other very helpful comments about the manuscript.
 The author was supported by a Fannie and John Hertz Foundation Fellowship and an NSF Graduate Research Fellowship.